Identifying Toxic Plants for Cats

 How Will You Know If Your Cat Has Consumed a Toxic Plant?

-Depending upon plant species that have been ingested, the early signs and symptoms of poisoning can vary greatly.
+Depending on the plant species that have been ingested, the early signs and symptoms of poisoning can vary greatly.
 Many plants are irritants, and most of their symptoms are caused by irritation or inflammation, such as redness, swelling, or itchiness in the eyes, skin, or mouth.
 Recognizing the symptoms of plant poisoning early can save your cat’s life.
 Toxic plant poisoning can lead to severe consequences such as kidney failure or cardiac arrest.
-If you see any of these signs, your feline has eaten a toxic plant, and you should immediately contact your veterinarian or nearest pet hospital.
+If you see any of these signs, your feline friend has eaten a toxic plant, and you should immediately contact your veterinarian or nearest pet hospital.

 Here are some common signs to watch for: